Get to know some of our members through their answers to these questions:

 - I played rugby for twenty years before realizing that my continued participation in the sport could be damaging to my health and family momentum.

-- Red Rose Run – history, heat and the hill followed by the NYC Marathon “because it’s New York” as I was once told by Polish runner on the course once told me when asked this question.
+- Red Rose Run – history, heat and the hill followed by the NYC Marathon “because it’s New York” as I was once told by a Polish runner on the course when asked them this question.

-- I’m so old I can’t remember back that far.
+- PRs?
+I’m so old I can’t remember back that far.

 - I enjoy the out of doors in top gear, relaxation, achievement, to stay in shape, for competition and so I don’t have to watch the calories of what I eat.